ProvableHQ/leo/grammar/abnf-grammar.md

 In general, a function input consists of an identifier and a type, with an optional 'const' modifier.
-However, functions inside circuits may start with a 'mut self' or 'self' parameter, which may be the only parameter in fact.
+However, functions inside circuits may start with a 'mut self' or 'const self' or 'self' parameter.
-Furthermore, any function may end with an 'input' parameter, which may be the only parameter in fact.
+Furthermore, any function may end with an 'input' parameter.

 <a name="function-declaration"></a>
 ```abnf